django-haystack/django-haystack/docs/python3.rst

 Python 3 Support
 ================

-As of Haystack v2.1.0, it has been ported to support both Python 2 & Python 3 within the same codebase.
-This builds on top of what `six`_ & `Django`_ provide.
+As of Haystack %%version%%, support for Python 2 has been dropped & the current codebase only supports Python 3. `six`_ & `Django`_ compatibility layers have been removed.

 No changes are required for anyone running an existing Haystack installation.
 The API is completely backward-compatible, so you should be able